elunna/nerfhack-changelog/README.md

 * rock moles can actually eat rocks (xnh)
 * rock trolls are stoning resistant (xnh)
 * shriekers can shriek from any distance whenever they see you.
-* all spheres (shocking spheres, flaming spheres, etc) cannot be genocided
 * all spheres explode on death (unless cancelled)
 * skeleton and shade slow attacks are ineffective vs undead
 * soldiers get half as many C-and-K-rations (K-Mod)